laurile/AdFR.EE/README.md

 AdFR.EE
 =======

-Browser extensions to clean Estonian site of banner overload (+some added treats).
+Browser extensions to clean Estonian sites of the banner overload (+some added treats).

 Currently supported sites:
 * Delfi.ee – removes the majority of banners; no pre-video adclip